pvillega/playground/README.md

 - `coverage.sh`: runs coverage check on the application
 - `lint.sh`: runs Clippy with a flag to return error on warnings
 - `audit.sh`: runs an Audit check on dependencies, to find reported vulnerabilities
+- `preCommit.sh`: runs the formatter, linter, and tests for the project

 ## Github actions